• Skip to primary navigation

 Grilling is one of the best ways to enjoy fresh sweet corn.
 I have shared several popular Vietnamese dishes using corn before, including chicken corn soup, sautéed corn and sweet corn pudding.
 And today’s recipe is another super easy and well-loved street food dish here: grilled corn with scallion oil.
 We call it “bắp nướng mỡ hành“.

 In this dish, the grilled corn is sweet and juicy with a light char.
 Then we slather it with some flavorful scallion oil which takes just a few seconds to prepare.
+If you are looking for a new idea for your summer BBQ party, give this a try.

 Ingredients